stephen823/stephen823.github.io/README.md

-# Web-Design-Challenge
+# Global Weather Pattern Analysis Presentation
 Website Link: https://stephen823.github.io/latitude.html

 ## Project Intro/Objective
-In this web-developing project, I aim to conclude global weather patterns concerning latitude based on statistical inferences and their interpretations through a comprehensive website.
+In this project, I aim to conclude global weather patterns concerning latitude based on statistical inferences and their interpretations through a comprehensive website.
 Additionally, I also seek to further support my conclusions and offer viewers opportunities to analyze patterns independently through the attachment of data visualizing graphs.

 ### Methods Used
 * Inferential Statistics